Wilson-Smith/Nuclear-Code-for-nhentai/README.md

 One day I will create an interface or something like that and some brand new things that actually I don't know.

-And remember: "Stay in School, Smoke Crack, Fuck You Depression, Bye!"
+And remember: "Stay in School, Smoke Crack, Fuck You Horniness, Bye!"